Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 # make the directory
 # DO NOT USE omw - use your own initials
-mkdir -p omw/fundamentals_of_bioinformatics
+mkdir -p omw/fundamentals_of_bioinformatics/

 # go into it
 # replace omw with your initials
-cd omw/fundamentals_of_bioinformatics
+cd omw/fundamentals_of_bioinformatics/

 # set an alias so we can get here quicly
+# replace omw with your initials
 alias biow='cd /scratch/omw/fundamentals_of_bioinformatics'
 # NOTE: you can add this line to your .bashrc so it get run everytime you log in, we will cover this below